Apples and You

 Here’s more to consider:

 • Have a thoughtful and interdisciplinary discussion as a class or as a family considering the larger and inter-connected issues we face on global warming in terms of: science, technology, politics, economics, funding, the need for global partnerships, ethics, and morality.
-Science should not be taught in isolation from all other manner of human considerations.
+Science should not be taught in isolation from all other human considerations.
 The world is interdisciplinary, so why would we want to teach about the world only subject by subject?

 • Visit my Favorite Quotes page and read the quotes by astronaut Ulf Merbold and cosmonaut Yuri Artyukhin.
 How are their words relevant to the discussion?